sadekbaroudi/fingerpunch/keyboards/ximi/v1/BUILDGUIDE.md

 That said, there are many optional components that you may want to include, which also need to be soldered.

+Note: You may see some blue through hole resistors in some of the pictures below.
+Those are *not* needed.

 This includes:
 * Per key leds (SK6812 mini-e)
 * Haptic feedback